jatin192/Coin-Flip/README.md

               ->you can also check balance in smart contract by calling Check_Money_in_Smart_contractt();

 step 3->      call rewardBets() that will call getRandomNumber automatically
-              You can check the balance of some accounts now that it has increased
+              now You can check the balance of some accounts now that it has increased

 for example